utahfmr/VULFI/README.md

 First, locate the code file which has the main() function.

-If your target program is a C program then add below code snippet at the begining of the code file.
+If your target program is a C program then add below code snippet at the beginning of the code file.

 ```
 #ifdef INST